Back in 2018, we shared 8 Tips for Going Green in the Workplace. What a difference two years makes!

 Sansevieria is almost impossible to kill.
-This hardy plant doesn’t need much water and will take the amount of light you provide it, no matter what light bulbs you use.
+This hardy plant doesn’t need much water and will take the amount of light you provide, no matter what light bulbs you use.

 They grow slowly, but they grow forever.
 You may even get a new plant because it tends to spread, sending out shoots from their rhizome (that’s like an underground stem).

-Lucky for you Lucky Bamboo isn’t really bamboo at all.
-Bamboo is a type of grass that can grow over an inch an hour and is even harvested to make incredibly hard flooring.
+Lucky for you, Lucky Bamboo isn’t really bamboo at all.
+Bamboo is a type of grass that can grow over an inch an hour and is even harvested to make tough flooring.
 Your office would be a forest or a flooring factory in no time.
-Fortunately, Lucky Bamboo is actually Dracaena sanderiana which makes it related to asparagus.
+Fortunately, Lucky Bamboo is actually Dracaena sanderiana, which makes it related to asparagus.
 These slow growers grow in soil or water.
 If grown in water, don’t let them dry out.

 Speaking of soil, don’t let any plant in the home or home office get too wet.
-Wet soil encourages the growth of aspergillus molds which have been identified as possible sources of indoor air pollution.
+Wet soil encourages the growth of aspergillus molds, identified as possible sources of indoor air pollution.

 The Environmental Impact Of The Coffee You Drink at Work